Robert Krulwich: Awards and honors

 In his Frontline role, he has won an Alfred I. duPont–Columbia University Award for his coverage of campaign finance in the 1992 U.S. Presidential campaign; a national Emmy Award for his investigation of privacy on the Internet, High Stakes in Cyberspace; and a George Polk Award for an hour on the savings and loan scandal.
 His ABC special on Barbie also won an Emmy.

-He has received multitude other awards for his reporting, including the Extraordinary Communicator Award from the National Cancer Institute in 2000, four consecutive Gainsbrugh Awards from the Economics Broadcasting Association, and the American Association for the Advancement of Science Excellence in Television Award in 2001 for a NOVA special on the human genome.
+He has received a multitude of other awards for his reporting, including the Extraordinary Communicator Award from the National Cancer Institute in 2000, four consecutive Gainsbrugh Awards from the Economics Broadcasting Association, and the American Association for the Advancement of Science Excellence in Television Award in 2001 for a NOVA special on the human genome.
 He also won the 2001 AAAS Science Journalism Award for his NOVA special, Cracking the Code of Life.

 TV Guide named Krulwich to its "all-star reporting team."
 He was included in Esquire's "Registry of Outstanding Men and Women" in 1989.

 In 2010, WNYC received a Peabody Award for Radiolab.